Hello, in this post we see on the different types of PF Forms available to avail EPFO benefits.

 Interest on employee contributions to the provident fund (PF) above Rs 2.5 lakh per annum will be taxed from April 1, 2021.

 Employees’ Provident Fund (EPF) is a savings scheme that provides benefits to its members as per Employees’ Provident Fund and Miscellaneous Act, 1952.

-The PF amount can be withdrawn by the employees themselves.
-In case of their death, it can also be withdrawn by the nominee or the legal heir of the employee.
+The employees themselves can withdraw the PF amount.
+In case of their death, the nominee or the legal heir of the employee can also withdraw it.

 For more details on EPF, read our blog – Employees’ Provident Fund